t3-oss/create-t3-app/README.md

 We made `create-t3-app` to do **one thing** - simplify the complex boilerplate around the core T3 Stack tech without compromising the modularity of the pieces.

 This is **NOT** an all-inclusive template.
+We **expect you to bring your own libraries as well**.

-We don't add things that are as simple as an `npm install zustand`. _If you cut an issue asking us to add your preferred libraries, we will make fun of you._
+We are selective about the packages we have included.
+We don't add libraries that are as simple as an `npm install zustand`. _If you cut an issue asking us to add your preferred libraries, we will make fun of you._

 ## What is the T3 Stack?